-Christopher Smith has been the Head of Group Benefits (f/k/a Commercial and Government Markets) since April 2020.
-Previously, he served as the Senior Vice President and Head of Enterprise Operations and Service from September 2019 to April 2020.
+Christopher Smith has been the Executive Vice President, Group Benefits since July 2020.
+Previously, he served as the Senior Vice President, Group Benefits from April 2020 to July 2020 and the Senior Vice President and Head of Enterprise Operations and Service from September 2019 to April 2020.
 Prior to joining Guardian, Mr. Smith served for 25 years at MetLife in various leadership roles, including as Executive Vice President and Head of Global Operations and Chief of Staff to MetLife's chairman, president and chief executive officer.
 In addition, he led MetLife's enterprise strategy group and held roles in the group insurance and investment areas.